 The course is an introduction to basic probability and statistical methods that are used in a wide variety of disciplines.
 Topics include descriptive statistics, probability foundations, probability distributions, sampling distributions, methods of statistical inference, and bivariate relationships.
-(Previously known as MTH 215) \Prerequisite: Successful completion of MATH 1110- Intermediate Algebra or appropriate math placement
+(Previously known as MTH 215) Prerequisite: MATH 1110- Intermediate Algebra or appropriate math placement